clivetong/Talks/HowAWSSayYouWriteASaaS/README.md

 ---

-### The main words

-- Resources like compute and storage can be independently pooled and siloed
+Resources like compute and storage can be independently pooled and siloed

 ---